ArushC/butt-kicker/README.md

 ## Description

-An application to help users quit smoking.
+A high-fidelity prototype of an application to help users quit smoking.

 ## Prerequisites